 1

-Yazd Jame mosque
+Yazd Jame Mosque

 The magnificent building of Yazd Jame Mosque (Congregational Friday Mosque) is graced with a tiled entrance portal, flanked by two 48m-high minarets and adorned with inscriptions from the 15th century.